Office of Student Life

 Text Conversions

-Proactive Requests: It is important to take advantage of the priority class window and to submit text conversion requests as soon as you have scheduled for next semester’s classes.
+Proactive Requests: It is important to take advantage of the priority registration window and to submit text conversion requests as soon as you have scheduled for next semester’s classes.
 This helps our team to begin converting your materials quickly.
 We will not begin converting until we have received a text conversion request from you in AIM.

 1. Identify materials you plan to request in alternative formats by checking book information.